BIOCERAMICS

 How are Bioceramics Different?

-Bioceramics are simply one specific kind of ceramics, sort of like how a Saint Bernard is one kind of dog.
+Bioceramics are simply one specific kind of ceramics, sort of like how our Swiss 'good boy, a Saint Bernard, is just one kind of dog.
 The important difference is that Bioceramics interact with the body where appropriate, and don't interact where we don't want them to.
 This is key to the concept of biocompatibility.
 We want to limit the negative interactions of every single thing that enters your body, especially something as long-term as a dental implant.
 Zirconia is inert, titanium is not and the ceramic version of titanium is just not strong enough to endure.

 So What is the Difference Between Zirconium, Zirconia, and Zircon